Travel and Re-entry

 Travel to Canada or Mexico

-Clark students and scholars should not plan to travel to Canada or Mexico to obtain a visa stamp without first consulting with the OIA.
+Clark students and scholars should not plan to travel to Canada or Mexico to obtain a visa stamp without first consulting with The ISSO.
 In the past, it was routine for students and scholars to return to the United States from Canada & Mexico (and in some cases from the Caribbean) with an expired visa stamp after a visit of no more than 30 days to one of these adjacent countries.
 This process is known as “Automatic Visa Revalidation.”
 The DOS has now ruled that this benefit is no longer available to some foreign nationals, specifically, citizens of Iraq, Iran, Syria, Libya, Sudan, North Korea, and Cuba.
 In addition, any Third Country National (a person applying at a U.S. consulate/embassy in a country other than his own) who applies for a visa in Canada or Mexico, must have that application approved before returning to the United States.
 If the applicant is unable to obtain approval of the new visa application (in Canada or Mexico), s/he will not be permitted to reenter the United States.
 This may necessitate a trip to the individual’s home country directly from either Canada or Mexico to obtain the visa.

 Sensitive Fields of Research

 For students and scholars conducting research in certain technologically sensitive fields, as listed on the U. S. State Department Technology Alert List (TAL), a security clearance conducted by the U. S. consulate is required before a visa can be issued.
 Although the U. S. Government states that a clearance is supposed to take approximately 21 days, the turn around time can be indefinite.